 Demonstrating landowner fault in a slip and fall case is only one part of a successful claim.
 It also falls on a claimant to show how that injury has caused the harm.
 The most obvious impact is a physical injury.
 It is not unusual for slips and falls to result in broken bones, separated joints, or severe head injuries.

 If you slip and fall on property belonging to others, you may end up with severe injuries that necessitate medical care and may cause permanent impairments, such as back and neck injuries.
 A Western, PA slip and fall lawyer could help assess the facts and circumstances surrounding your slip and fall accident and determining whether you are eligible to file a personal injury claim.
-Contact an attorney today.
+Contact a committed attorney at Marcus & Mack today to get started on your claim.